 We propose to split the District Roading Rate into three categories to help ensure that forestry properties are making a greater contribution to the cost of repairing roading damage caused by logging trucks.

-Council will not recover the full roading damage cost due to logging operations that are occurring because of the difference in timing between rating and when the costs are being incurred.
+Council will not recover the full roading damage cost from logging operations that are occurring because of the difference in timing between rating and when the costs are being incurred, leaving a funding shortfall.